MidnightCoder06/browse-table/README.md

 The graphql language is a typed query language ... you execute a query to fetch data from that endpoint

-Run this project on localhost 3000 via nodemon which will automatically restart the server for you when code changes are made
+Run this project on localhost 8000 via nodemon which will automatically restart the server for you when code changes are made
+	run `npm start` at the root

 express-graphQl package connects schemas and resolvers
-	It also ships with `graphiql: true` so you can visit http://localhost:3000/graphql and play with the api
+	It also ships with `graphiql: true` so you can visit http://localhost:8000/graphql and play with the api

 I am using bcryptjs to hash the passwords so they aren't stored in plain text in the database 2 args -> 1. is the password and 2. is the salt length